polarispixels/habitwise/README.md

 Track your habits every day with a distraction-free, local-first app designed for focus, not friction.

-> "Sow an action, reap a habit.
-> Sow a habit, reap a lifestyle."
+> “Sow a thought and you reap an action; sow an act and you reap a habit; sow a habit and you reap a character; sow a character and you reap a destiny.”
-> — *Tony Robbins*
+> — *Ralph Waldo Emerson*

 ---